cs4241-22a/final_project/README.md

 https://youtu.be/UTyCIOlQeNs

 The goal of this application is to allow users to view recipes posted by other users, as well as publish their own recipes.
-All recipes are viewable in the feed/homepage, and you can search for keywords in the title as well as filter by author, key words in the description or ingredient list, prep time, and servings.
-In order to edit or add new recipes, you must register or login--once logged in, you will be able to edit and delete your own recipes but not the recipes of others'.
+All recipes are viewable in the feed/homepage, where they can be sorted by recency, prep time, servings, and alphabet order.
+You can search for keywords in the title as well as filter by author, key words in the description or ingredient list, prep time, and servings (for example: `eggs ingredient:milk servings:3`); quotes allow search terms with spaces, and any number of terms can be used at once.
+Recipes can be viewed by any user, but in order to edit existing recipes or add new ones, you must register or login.
+Once logged in, you will be able to edit and delete your own recipes, but not the recipes of others.
+Recipe search and viewing URLs update to represent the page's state and can be shared with others.

 The first four recipes are under `username: patrick` and `password: 123`.